itzgoldenleonard/BullseyeGolf-frontend/README.md

 ## License

 The project is licensed under the AGPL-3.0 license.
-Assets are licensed under CC licenses, see the license files in the same directory as the assets themselves.
+Assets are also licensed under CC licenses, see the license files in the same directory as the assets themselves.